EN

 • Swelling of a limb that is not the same on both sides but asymmetrical (e.g. just one leg)

-• The back of the foot and/or hand is often swollen as well
+• The back of the foot or hand is generally swollen

 • Skin discolourations and other skin changes